• Skip to primary navigation

 While setting up a farm sensory table, it dawned on me that adding mud would make this activity feel a million times more realistic.
 But, of course, the problem was I didn’t have any mud.
 But then it hit me: the cocoa.
 The cocoa waited so patiently in the cabinet and now was its moment of glory.

-The inside of a box of cocoa powder.
+The inside of a box of cocoa powder to make chocolate oobleck.

 If you’ve made oobleck before, you know it’s 10/10 cool.
 Maybe even 12/10 cool.